Earth Day 2021 Events And Freebies In South Florida

 Lowe’s Earth Day Free Tree Sapling Giveaway: Lowe’s is giving away 500,000 tree saplings for Earth Day.
 The free trees are part of its SpringFest event, which features free Garden-to-Go project kits that can be picked up curbside every Thursday in April.
 Advance registration at Lowes.com is required.
 The saplings will be handed out April 22.

 EVOS: Free Organic Milkshake on 4/22.
-Supporting local and organic farmers.MORE NEWS: NW Miami-Dade Hit & Run Crash, One Dead, Six Injured
+Supporting local and organic farmers.MORE NEWS: Governor Ron DeSantis Sued Over Florida's New 'Anti-Riot' Law

 National Park Week: National Park week runs 4/17 – 4/25/2021.
 Visit the 401 national parks for FREE all week long.
 See parks here. #FindYourPark